 2 tsp oregano

 800ml chicken stock

 3 large roasted red peppers from a jar

 Salt and pepper

-- After 15 minutes, take the cod out and cover with foil to keep it warm.
-Add the peppers to the paella and if it’s looking a bit dry, add t some boiled m water.
+After 15 minutes, take the cod out and cover with foil to keep it warm.
+Add the peppers to the paella and if it’s looking a bit dry, add some boiled water.
 Simmer for another 5 minutes.

 Flake pieces of the cod fillets into the paella dish and serve with some chunky white bread.